Skip to main content

 General Questions

 No. We're active airline pilots who fly for major U.S. airlines.
 We're not therapists, anxiety counselors, or medical professionals.
 We share our knowledge of aviation and what's routine for us as pilots.
-Many people find that understanding flight operations from pilots who fly daily helps reduce their anxiety.
+Many people find that understanding flight operations from pilots who fly professionally helps reduce their anxiety.

 Our instructors fly for major U.S. airlines and regional carriers, operating Boeing 737s, Boeing 777s, Airbus 320s, ERJ-170/190s, and other aircraft.
-They fly daily from NYC hubs to domestic, European, Middle Eastern, and Asian destinations.
+They fly regularly from NYC hubs to domestic, European, Middle Eastern, and Asian destinations.

 Absolutely.
 If you tell us your route, aircraft type, and departure time, we can walk you through what the pilots will be doing at each phase, what ATC communications will happen, and what you might experience.
 We fly these routes ourselves.